Distributed Estimation and Inference for Semi-parametric Binary Response Models: Theoretical results

 The previous discussions involve only one iteration.
-After $t$ iterations of the multi-round algorithm, the estimation error of $\hbe^{\left( t\right)}$ is improved geometrically from $\delta_{m,0}$ to $\delta_{m,0}^{2^{t}}$ until it is no longer the dominating term and then {\mSMSE} reaches the optimal non-parametric rate of $n^{-\frac{\alpha}{2\alpha+1}}$.
-To detail the convergence rate of the multi-round estimator, we have the following theorem, whose proof is given in Section \ref{sec:pf-mSMSE} in Appendix:
+After $t$ iterations of the multiround algorithm, the estimation error of $\widehat{\bm{\beta }}^{ ( t )}$ is improved geometrically from $\delta _{m,0}$ to $\delta _{m,0}^{2^{t}}$ until it is no longer the dominating term, and then \texttt{(mSMSE)} reaches the optimal nonparametric rate of $(p/n)^{\frac{\alpha}{2\alpha +1}}$.
+To detail the convergence rate of the multiround estimator, we have the following theorem, whose proof is given in Section \ref{sec:pf-mSMSE} of Appendix.